Getting Started with Pachyderm Hub¶

 - Click Create cluster.

 - Type a name for your cluster.
 For example,

 Your cluster is provisioned instantly!

-Note: Pachyderm has a set number of pre-warmed clusters.
+Note: While Pachyderm maintains a few clusters that are instantly available, none may be available during periods of high traffic.
 If you see your cluster is in a starting state, you might have to wait a few minutes for it to be ready.

 Proceed to Step 2.

 Pachyderm Hub enables you to access your cluster through a command-line interface (CLI) called

 pachctl and the web interface called the Dashboard.
 Although you can perform most simple actions directly in the dashboard,